Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Discussion and Conclusion

 To check that our model of exciton transfer using QSW is in line with earlier studies, we check the transport process at very high coherence which corresponds to near absolute zero temperature.
-It has been shown in Ref.\cite{Goldilocks} that an optimum amount of coherence is required for maximum efficiency of any quantum transport process.
+It has been shown in Ref.~\cite{Goldilocks} that an optimum amount of coherence is required for maximum efficiency of any quantum transport process.
 This has been called the quantum Goldilocks effect.
-If the environment is too cold, i.e. $\omega\rightarrow 0$ or fully coherent exciton transport, the exciton will wander aimlessly without getting anywhere.
+If the environment is too cold, i.e., $\omega\rightarrow 0$ or fully coherent exciton transport, the exciton will wander aimlessly without getting anywhere.
 In this case the exciton will behave like a wave but will not be able to propagate due to destructive interference.
 We have shown this effect by putting $\omega=0.001$ (highly coherent) and looking at the site population.
-The plot of site population(see Fig.\ref{w_pop}) shows that the exciton keeps coming back to initial site, that is site $6$.
+The plot of site population (see Fig.~\ref{w_pop}) shows that the exciton keeps coming back to initial site, that is site $6$.
 Even after $10^4$ femto-seconds the exciton can be found with a very high probability at site $6$.
 This shows there is essentially no transport at very low temperatures when transport is fully coherent.

-In Table II we compare the three models of exciton transfer in FMO complex as regards the other quantities like total site coherence, site population and exponent in the power law.
-Having seen that the QSW model with pure dephasing is the closest to describing exciton transport with quantum effects, we see that the total site coherence behaves very similarly in the other models too.
-Oscillations in site population in both QSW model with pure dephasing and in Hoyer, et. al.'s model mirror each other while for QSW model with both dephasing and incoherence there is a marked difference with oscillations almost disappearing.
-Finally, exponent $b$ in the power law again matches the localization time results seen in Table I.
+In Table~\ref{modelcomp} we compare the three models of exciton transfer in FMO complex as regards the other quantities like total site coherence, site population and exponent in the power law.
+Having seen that the QSW model with pure dephasing is the closest to describing exciton transport with quantum effects, we see that the total site coherence has larger tail for pure dephasing as compared to other transport schemes.
+Oscillations in site population in both QSW model with only incoherence and in Hoyer, et. al.'s model mirror each other, the only difference being an offset, while for QSW model with both dephasing and incoherence there is a marked difference with oscillations almost disappearing.
+The QSW model with pure dephasing also has some oscillations in it, albeit less than that for model using only incoherent scattering.
+Finally, exponent $b$ in the power law again matches the localization time results seen in Table~\ref{tlocdata}.